casa washington

 http://www.casa.org/

 The main site for the Contemporary A Cappella Society has news from all over the world, and also has discussion forums.
+Members also have access to the arrangement library.

 http://www.rarb.org/